swordfischer/swordfischer.github.io/_posts/2024-05-22-HTB-WriteUp-Counter_Defensive.md

 695..REDACTED...141
 {% endhighlight %}

 The idea is then to explore the Telegram API and figure out how the bot communicates with the attacker.
 The assumption is that it uses a private chat / group with the attacker.
+[This resource](https://checkmarx.com/blog/how-we-were-able-to-infiltrate-attacker-telegram-bots/) elaborates much more on this topic.

 During the CTF there was a lot of activity with this bot, so the `getUpdates` endpoint with Telegram had some information, but the "proper" way was probably to look at the conversation history and retrieve that information.
 So, let's use the API key informations that we have to use `forwardMessage`, to send data from an old chat to our own account.
 To do that, we need to find the bot username.